AndresYague/Ba_star_classification/README.txt

 the second one. "directory" is the path to the directory where the figures will be plotted

+The red stars are the elements taken from element_set.dat

-TODO: Allow for any number of files to be specified
+#TODO: Allow for any number of files to be specified